Mario Hoops 3-on-3: Gameplay

-Music

-The game's music was composed and arranged primarily by Masayoshi Soken, with some tracks created by Koji Kondo and Yukio Kaneoka.
-The soundtrack was Soken's first major game soundtrack; he had worked at Square Enix as a sound editor for five years before the release of the game and had only composed music for advertisements and minor games before Mario Hoops.
-The music covers a wide variety of genres and influences, using techno, rock music, African drum beats, and vocal performances.
-An official soundtrack album containing music from the game, Mario Basketball 3on3 Original Soundtrack, was published by Square Enix on October 18, 2006.
-The album contains 31 tracks over a duration of 41:26.

 Reception

-The game received "mixed or average" reviews according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews according to video game review aggregator website Metacritic.
 The game was generally praised for its control, graphics, and variety, but was criticized for its simplistic AI, unsatisfactory minigames, overpowered skills for the Final Fantasy characters, and lack of Nintendo Wi-Fi connection support.

 411Mania gave the game a score of 7.5 out of 10 and said it was "a game that could've easily been rated much higher had there been Wi-Fi connectivity, smarter AI and a richer single card download-play option.
 Not including Wi-Fi was inexcusable as it would have easily been one of the most played games online. [...]
 I'd honestly recommend this game for any DS owner out there as I feel the game at least deserves a try.
 Some will be hooked, some won't, but you can't deny the fun of Mario Hoops 3 on 3."
 The Sydney Morning Herald gave it three stars out of five and called it "fast-paced stylus-swiping basketball action best suited to short matches against friends."
 The Times also gave it three stars out of five, saying, "The wild combinations of touch-pad and direction keys required to play make this a game you might not wish to use on public transport, and it somehow lacks the charm of previous Mario-themed games.
 Good, but not great."

 As of July 25, 2007, Mario Hoops 3-on-3 has sold 1.5 million copies worldwide.